insolace/Playback-Wing/README.md

 # Playback-Wing
-Conceived by Survivor Sound (http://www.survivorsound.com/)
+Concept by Survivor Sound (http://www.survivorsound.com/)

 Proof of concept prototype developed by Eric Bateman in 2018